-- 1. In the New Content section of the Available Content panel, click and drag the Web Page item onto your dashboard.
+1. In the New Content section of the Available Content panel, click and drag the Web Page item onto your dashboard.

-- The Dashlet URL window opens.
+The Dashlet URL window opens.

-- 2. Enter the following URL:

-http://en.wikipedia.org/wiki/\$P{Customer Country}

-- 3. Click OK.

-- 4. Right-click the dashlet and select Properties.

-- 5. Change the Dashlet Name to Wiki.

-- 6. Click to open Parameter Mapping.

-- 7. In the Customer Country filter, click .

-A row containing the new affected dashlet and filter/parameter dropdown menus appears.

-- 8. In the Dashlet Affected column, select wiki from the new Select dashlet... dropdown menu. - 9.
-In the Filter/Parameter Affected column, select Customer Country from the new Select parameter... dropdown menu. - 10.
+- Enter the following URL: http://en.wikipedia.org/wiki/\$P{Store Country} - 3.
+Click OK. - 4.
+Right-click the dashlet and select Properties. - 5.
+Change the Dashlet Name to Wiki. - 6.
+Click OK. - 7.
+Click on the Ad Hoc menu to open Parameter Mapping. - 8.
+In the Store Country filter group, click +. - A row containing the new affected dashlet and filter/parameter dropdown menus appears. - 9.
+In the Dashlet Affected column, select Wiki from the new Select dashlet... dropdown menu. - 10.
+In the Filter/Parameter Affected column, select Store Country from the new Select parameter... dropdown menu. - 11.
 Click OK.